Updated: Dec 10, 2020

 The Sapa Mountains are in the north of Vietnam and home to many different indigenous tribes, under which the Black Hmong, Zhao, Tai and the Tay Ethnic.

-September 2019, our family walked together with the women of the Black Hmong tribe though the gorgeous mountains crossing the terraced rice fields and climbing the muddy steep hills of the magic bamboo forests.
+About one year ago, during our world travels, Luna, Marley, Edouard and myself walked for 3 days together with the women of the Black Hmong tribe though the gorgeous mountains crossing the terraced rice fields and climbing the muddy steep hills of the magic bamboo forests.

 We visited their traditional home and drank Vietnamese coffee, learned about their ancient indigo art forms and shared with them making batik designs on natural hemp with which they create clothing, pillow covers, table runners and bed covers.
 We did a workshop and made our own pillow covers with batik design to be dipped in the indigo paint afterwards.